hkramer/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Include alternative text for images

 Ensure that alternative text for images is added to all informational and functional images.
-Decorative images should have empty alternative text, `alt=''`, or should be included using <abbr>CSS</abbr>.
+Decorative images should have empty alternative text, `alt=''`, or should be provided through <abbr>CSS</abbr>.
 Text alternatives are usually provided by those responsible for written content.

 {::nomarkdown}
 <%= related_resources %>